rizwan-kh/rizwan-kh.github.io/content/posts/vault-aad-integration.md

 # for admin group
 vault write identity/group-alias name="7f8a791a-45ac-49a7-8883-406k2pfq844a" mount_accessor="auth_oidc_a26f03c3" canonical_id="383344sf-88x5-19s5-da01-9e0011foe9x3"

-# for read-only users group
+# for the read-only users group
 vault write identity/group-alias name="7f8a791a-3222-cc33-8899-4061122b334a" mount_accessor="auth_oidc_a26f03c3" canonical_id="3883336f-8555-1aa5-dww1-9e1122xae9b3"

 ```
-Now you can try to log in with the OIDC and role as `aad`; Provide you Azure credentials and you will be authentication and if authorized will able to login and view the authorized credentials.
+Now you can try to log in with the OIDC and role as `aad`; Provide your Azure credentials and you will be authenticated and if authorized will able to log in and view the authorized credentials.